imagineDevit/TestIt/README.md

         }
     }
 ```
 ⚠️ _Please note that test parameters can be incorporated in the test name.
-The value of the parameter is denoted by placing its index within curly brackets_
+The value of the parameter is denoted by placing its index within curly brackets_  👉 `Length of {0} should be equal to {1}`

 - ### @Skipped
     This annotation marks a test method as skipped.